History of Club Atlético River Plate: Back to Primera División

-Success after the dark years
+Success after the dark years (2012–present)

 River Plate's first squad won the 2014 Copa Sudamericana after 17 years without Conmebol titles.

 On 18 May 2014, River won their 36th national league title when the team clinched the 2014 Torneo Final, beating Quilmes by 5–0.
 A week later River won the 2013–14 Superfinal against 2013 Torneo Inicial champion, San Lorenzo de Almagro.
 Ramón Díaz immediately resigned and left River amid the celebrations for both championships.
 Several days later it was confirmed that Marcelo Gallardo would be the new coach for River.
 His team was highly praised during the beginnings of the semester due to the good level of its game style, but competing in three different tournaments took its toll.

 However, the first team won its first CONMEBOL tournament in 17 years on December 10, the 2014 Copa Sudamericana.
 River Plate beat Colombian team Atlético Nacional at the finals, winning 3–1 on aggregate (1–1 on the first leg away and 2–0 on the second leg at home).
 Previously, River Plate had beaten Godoy Cruz, Club Libertad, Estudiantes (LP) and arch-rival Boca Juniors.

 As 2014 Copa Sudamericana champions, River contested the 2015 Recopa Sudamericana against 2014 Copa Libertadores champions San Lorenzo.
 They won both legs 1–0 to win their first Recopa Sudamericana.
 River went on an unbeaten streak in the 2015 Argentine Primera División first 10 matches that ended in a 2–0 loss to Boca Juniors at La Bombonera.
 Also, they competed in the 2014–15 Copa Argentina and they were knocked out 0–2 by Rosario Central in the round of 32.
 Meanwhile, River started their 2015 Copa Libertadores campaign in a poor way, with a 2–0 away defeat to Bolivian side San José.
 Next, they played UANL from Mexico at El Monumental to a 1–1 draw.
 Consequently, they met Peruvian club Juan Aurich and drew 1–1 both away and at home, thus putting their qualification hopes in danger.
 After trailing 2–0 to UANL in Mexico, River produced a remarkable comeback in the last 5 minutes to earn a 2–2 draw and stay alive in the competition.
 In their last group stage match, they defeated San José 3–0 at home, while simultaneously UANL visited and beat Juan Aurich 5–4, thus River advanced to the knockout stage (Juan Aurich had a 2-point advantage over River before the last matchday).